 Since the BOL is signed by both the shipper and the carrier at the time of pickup, it also serves as proof of pickup and state of the shipment.

 Shipping labels are not a standalone document, but an addition to the BOL.
-They are the honey to your bread and butter and must be placed on your pallets (for pallet shipping).
-The labels make it easier for the carrier to confirm which pallet belongs to which BOL.
+They are the honey to your bread and butter and must be placed on your cargo.
+The labels make it easier for the carrier to confirm which pallet or shipment belongs to which BOL.

 Pro forma invoice

 There are no strict rules on how a pro forma invoice should look or be formatted since it is pro forma (done or produced as a matter of form).
 What is important, however, is that it needs to include a detailed description of the goods as well as their value.